Insights in your inbox

 Work assigned to college grads

 Unfortunately, larger consultancies tend to send college graduates on projects — and no matter how intelligent they are or how much potential they might have, they simply lack the experience to execute properly.
-Considering big consultancies often sell themselves based on the names of their most prominent consultants, who almost never work on the projects at all, it can leave a bitter taste in the mouth.
+Considering big consultancies often sell themselves based on the names of their most prominent consultants, who seldom work on the projects at all, it can leave a bitter taste in the mouth.
 Not to mention the poor quality of work.
-Remember the managers you are facing off with are not the people doing the work, instead its typically college grads or employees with 5 years or less doing most of the heavy lifting.
+Remember the managers you are facing off with are not the people doing the work, instead, it’s typical college grads or employees with 5 years or less doing most of the heavy lifting.
 It’s similar to when a senior manager says “I implemented_____” when in reality they didn’t implement anything, additionally they will not fully understand the functionality of the software like a user will.

 Expensive